Bottled Water vs. Water Filters: What Should I Use?

-Many people think that if their home is supplied with city water, their water is already being treated for harmful contaminants.
-While this is true, municipal centers can’t do anything about the contaminants that find their way into your water while traveling from the treatment facility to your home.
-Corroding water lines, agricultural run-off and excess chemicals like chlorine can enter your home even after being treated.
+Many people think that if their home is supplied with municipal water, their water is already being treated for harmful contaminants.
+While this is true, to an extent, municipal centers can’t do anything about the contaminants that find their way into your water while traveling from the treatment facility to your home.
+Corroding water lines and excess chemicals, like chlorine disinfectant, can enter your home even after being treated.

-There are a number of filtration systems that reduce and remove different water contaminants.
+There are a number of filtration systems that reduce different water contaminants.
 Some are more thorough than others—so it all depends on the type of filtration you wish to install.

-Then, there’s the issue of plastic.
+It takes about 2 liters of water to produce the plastic for a liter of bottled water, plus a third liter to fill the bottle.
 Most plastic used for bottled water is made from polyethylene terephthalate (PET).
-Companies claim they use this material because it’s thinner plastic, thus cutting back on plastic waste, but it still takes 2.7 million tons of plastic every year to bottle water around the world.
+Companies claim they use this material because it’s thinner plastic, thus cutting back on plastic waste, but humanity’s reliance on single-use plastic bottles is occurring on a detrimental scale.

 What’s the Best Water Filter for Your Home?